muhibarshad/Modern-Js-Concepts-Deeply/Step_8_functions_deeply/Readme.md

-# Argument passing in the funtions
+# 🔴Argument passing in the funtions
 ## Permittive and objects
 ##### Permittive values passing to functions.
  When we should pass the permititive dataType as an argument to the function .